 What should you get instead of the Samsung Galaxy Buds Pro?

-Samsung Galaxy Buds Plus owners may want to upgrade to the Galaxy Buds Pro for the effective noise cancelling technology.
+Samsung Galaxy Buds Plus owners may want to upgrade to the Galaxy Buds Pro for the effective noise canceling technology.
 Other benefits include Samsung 360 Audio, which works with any Dolby Atmos content when played from a Samsung Galaxy device (One UI 3.1 or later).
 If neither of those things appeal to you, and you don’t care for the more water-resistant build of the Galaxy Buds Pro, save some money and stick to the Galaxy Buds Plus.
-The Buds Plus still have some of the best standalone battery life around, and support many of the same features as the Buds Pro.
+The Buds Plus still has some of the best standalone battery life around, and supports many of the same features as the Buds Pro.